- Help you understand how posts are used on personal blogs.

 The key is to take the first steps!
 Here’s my very first post ever — if I never wrote my first posts I wouldn’t be here helping you today!

-Or check out this collaborative Google Doc of writing prompts for Teachers and Preservice teachers for ideas of what to blog about.
+- Check out this collaborative Google Doc of writing prompts for Teachers and Pre-service teachers for ideas of what to blog about.

 How to publish a new post